KDE/documentation-develop-kde-org/source/style/writing/capitalization.rst

 ~~~~~~~~~~~~~~~~~~~~

 Title capitalization is when every word in a sentence, statement,
-phrase, or label are capitalized except for certain words.
-Words with
+phrase, or label is capitalized except for certain words.
+Use title
-less than five letters are generally lowercase in titles, unless they
-are the first or last words in a title.
+capitalization primarily for titles and headers, but also for command labels.
+For example:

+-  Titles and headers on windows, dialog boxes, tabs, lists, group boxes, tree
+   views, etc.
+-  Menu titles and menu item labels
+-  Button labels

 Do not capitalize:

 -  Articles: a, an, the
--  Coordinating Conjunctions: and, but, or, for, nor, etc.
+-  Coordinating conjunctions: and, but, or, for, nor, etc.
 -  Prepositions (fewer than five letters): on, at, to, from, by, etc.

-Always capitalize

--  Nouns (man, bus, book)
--  Adjectives (angry, lovely, small)
--  Verbs (run, eat, sleep)
--  Adverbs (slowly, quickly, quietly)
--  Pronouns (he, she, it)
--  Subordinating conjunctions (as, because, that)

-Use title capitalization in the following cases:

--  Window and dialog box titles
--  Group box / group line labels
--  Button labels
--  Tab labels
--  Listview column headers
--  Menu titles / menu items
--  Derivatives of KCommand
--  Combobox items
--  Listbox items
--  Tree list items
--  Other heading/title text
+Capitalize everything else.

 Sentence Style Capitalization
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~